Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 1. Let Closers Close — Outsource Your Appointment Setting

 Your seasoned reps didn't join your company to make cold calls.
 They joined to close deals.
-Yet most spend 60% of their time on lead generation and outbound sales activities they hate.
+Yet most spend the majority of their time on lead generation and outbound sales activities they hate.

 The solution?
 Hire specialized appointment setters or outsource to a B2B sales appointment setting service.